Lots of Compassion

 We transformed our first lot in Chicago, where we partnered with Emerald South Economic Development Collaborative — an organization dedicated to building community wealth on Chicago's South Side.

-Starting April 14th—National Gardening Day—for every Compassion Flower product sold on mrsmeyers.com & Grove Co., $1 will go to the Lots of Compassion Program.
-With your help, we hope to fund $1 million in grant programs over the next 5 years (up to $200k annually until 2027, for a total of $1 million) so that local community gardens and their surrounding communities can thrive.
+For every Compassion Flower hand soap sold on mrsmeyers.com, Walmart.com and Walmart in-store from April 1st to July 31st , $1 will go towards the Lots of Compassion program.
+With your help, we hope to fund $1 million in grant programs over a five-year span (up to $200k annually until 2027, for a total of $1 million) so that local gardens and their surrounding communities can thrive.

 Meet Our Project Partners